5 Best Family-friendly Safaris in South Africa

 1. Kruger National Park

 Kruger National Park is South Africa’s largest national park, extending across 19,485km²/7,523mi² of lowland savannah, and certainly its most well known.
 It is also very accessible.
-The closest entrance gate lies around four to five hours’ drive east of Johannesburg or Pretoria, and it is also connected to Johannesburg by multiple flights daily.
+The closest entrance gate lies around four to five hours’ drive east of Johannesburg or Pretoria.
+The park is also connected to Johannesburg by multiple flights daily.

 The park can be explored on an extensive network of surfaced roads.
 Like all of South Africa’s national parks, Kruger is open to self-drivers.
 You don’t need a 4x4 or high-clearance vehicle to get around either.
-The Big Five (lion, leopard, buffalo, elephant and rhino) are all here in abundance and remarkably easy to spot considering the size of the park.
+The Big Five (lion, leopard, buffalo, elephant and rhino) are reasonably common to abundant and are mostly quite easy to spot, considering the size of the park.

 Kruger is serviced by an excellent network of state-run rest camps, all of which offer affordable and comfortable self-catering accommodations in well-equipped bandas (standalone cottages).
 Most camps also have a swimming pool, at least one restaurant, a well-stocked grocery shop and a filling station.
 More upmarket options include Jock Safari Lodge, which is themed on the much-loved South African children’s book ‘Jock of the Bushveld’, and great for those with young kids.